BurakErguvn/blockchain-sim/README_EN.md

 - Manipulation detection and correction system
 - Majority-based consensus mechanism
 - System to prevent power concentration in a single validator
+- Transaction verification with ECDSA digital signatures

 ## How It Works

 1. **Network Creation**:
    - Various nodes are created and connected to each other (not to themselves)
+   - Each node creates a wallet (private-public key pair) and address
    - Initially, each node contains a Genesis block

 2. **Validator Selection**: